yvesmarinho/pycliche/README.md

 - [Python 3.10](https://docs.python.org/3.10/) or above
 - [uv](https://docs.astral.sh/uv/)

-## Generate a new project
+## Start a new project

-Create a new project based on `pycliche`:
+Start a new project based on `pycliche`:

 1. Navigate to the directory under which you wish to create a new project.
 1. Run `uvx cookiecutter gh:albertomh/pycliche` and follow the wizard.

+This creates a directory under your current location.
+Follow the README in the new directory to get started with your project.

-Note that it is not necessary to clone `pycliche` itself to your local environment in order to use it as a template.
+NB.
+It is not necessary to clone `pycliche` itself to your local environment in order to use it as a template.
 The `gh:albertomh/pycliche` argument will use the latest version hosted on GitHub.

 ## Develop